 On to the gear!

 • Compact folding shovel.
 (And/or a good trowel) A small digging implement of some kind is absolutely critical for dispersed camping, as you’ll be using it to dig out your cat holes- that is, your backcountry toilets.
 These folding shovels are perfect for the job and fold up small to save space.
-Can also be used to shovel a tent spot out of the snow or other creative uses- I’ll talk more about this in Part 3 of my dispersed camping guide.
+Can also be used to shovel a tent spot out of the snow or carving a moat- I talk more about this in Part 3 of the guide.
 For backpacking/hiking, bring a trowel instead.

 • Biodegradable wet wipes.
 Nothing cleans a dirty bum like a wet wipe.
 If you’re not convinced, consider: what’s the best way to get dirt and mud off of your boots?
 With a dry towel, or a damp one?
 Yeah, that’s what I thought.
 Keep in mind the wet wipes you find at the store are almost certainly NOT biodegradable- not even those labeled as “flushable”.
 There’s no flushing where you’re going, so you need to get the right kind to ensure minimum lasting impact.
 Wet wipes are also a wonderful way to clean off the rest of you after a sweaty hike in lieu of showers!
 Bring more than you think you’ll need.